scottx611x/CSCI-S-40/Lecture/Lectures.md

 - NAT64: NAPT for IPv6 devices
   - Mobile phones etc.
   - Appreciate the impact that could happen if one of these went down!
-- IPv6 allows for autoconfiguration due to the fact that the address space is massive and the chance of a collision is minimal
+- IPv6 allows for auto configuration due to the fact that the address space is massive and the chance of a collision is minimal
 - IPv6 only has "slash" notation no netmask like IPv4
 - DHCP:
   - Client sends a broadcast out: "Hey someone give me an IP!"